Ford Pinto: Indiana v. Ford Motor Co.

 On August 10, 1978, three teenage girls of the Ulrich family of Osceola, Indiana, were killed when the 1973 Pinto they were in was involved in a rear-end collision.
 The driver had stopped in the road to retrieve the car's gas cap which had been inadvertently left on the top of the car and subsequently fell onto the road.
 While stopped the Pinto was struck by a Chevrolet van.
 Ford sent the Ulrichs a recall notice for the Pinto in 1979.
 A grand jury indicted Ford on three counts of reckless homicide.
 Indiana v.
 Ford was a landmark in product liability law as the first time a corporation faced criminal charges for a defective product, and the first time a corporation was charged with homicide.
 If convicted, Ford faced a maximum fine of $30,000 under Indiana's 1978 reckless homicide statute.
 Ford's legal defense was vastly more ambitious than the effort mounted in the Grimshaw case.
 The effort was led by James F. Neal with a staff of 80 and a budget of about $1 million; the Elkhart County Prosecuting Attorney had a budget of about $20,000 and volunteer law professors and law students.
 A former head of the NHTSA, testifying on Ford's behalf, said the Pinto's design was no more or less safe than that of any other car in its class.
+Further, one of the defense's key witnesses, John E. Habberstad, a Spokane-based accident reconstructionist, showed films of test crashes which revealed that, when hit by 1972-model Chevrolet vans, many other cars had similar damage to that which befell the Ford Pinto in which the three girls perished.
+Involved in the tests, in addition to the Pinto, were a Chevrolet Vega and Impala, American Motors Gremlin, Dodge Colt, and Toyota Corolla.
 In 1980 Ford was found not guilty.
-In 1980 a civil suit was settled for $7,500 to each plaintiff.
+In the same year a civil suit was settled for $7,500 to each plaintiff.

 According to Automotive News in 2003, the indictment was a low point in Ford's reputation.
 Some saw the suit as a landmark for taking a corporation to task for their actions while others saw the case as frivolous.Epstein 1980: The important point here is that neither the drama of the case nor its outcome should be allowed to obscure the essential legal and institutional issues.
 On the record, this criminal prosecution should never have been brought at all.
 In 2002, Malcolm Wheeler, a lawyer working with the Ford defense team, noted that the case was a poor application of criminal law.
 The case also impacted how Ford handled future product liability cases both legally and in the press.